 I used the Milk Paint brand and was happy with it.
 If you order it directly through their website you can get 10% off with code mychemicalfreehouse.
 You can also buy it on Amazon.

-Make sure it’s refined hemp oil, not the edible oil from the grocery store, as hemp oil is meant for wood finishes.
+Make sure it’s refined hemp oil (made for a wood finish) as opposed to the edible oil from the grocery store.

 I tested the Milk Paint walnut oil (pictured on the tray) and the odor is very mild, even lighter than hemp.
 I was extremely happy with its performance on stones.

-I go into more detail about sealing different kinds of stone in the countertop post.
+I go through sealing various stone types more in the countertop post.

 You can buy Milk Paint walnut oil on Amazon or on their website.
 You can use code mychemicalfreehouse for 10% off on the website.